zydou/arti/doc/dev/notes/rpc-meta-draft.md

 Arti's replies are called "responses".
 Every response must be in response to a single request.

-A response may be "final" or "intermediate".
+A response may be an "update", an "error", or a "result".
-A final response is the last one that a request will receive.
+An "error" or a "result" is a "final response": that is, it is the last response that will be sent in answer to a request.
-An intermediate response may be followed by zero or more intermediate responses, and up to one final response.
+An update, however, may be followed by zero or more updates responses, and up to one error or result.
-By default, requests will only receive final responses, unless the application specifically tags them as accepting intermediate responses.
+By default, requests will _only_ receive final responses, unless the application specifically tags the request as accepting updates.
-All intermediate responses are tagged as such.
+All updates are tagged as such.

-A final response may be an "error", indicating that the request was not well-formed, or could not be performed successfully.
+A "result" indicates a successful completion of an operation;
+an "error" indicates a failure.

 > Note that although the client must be prepared
 > to receive a final response for any request,
 > some request types will never get one in practice.
 > For example, a request to observe all circuit-build events
-> will receive only a series of intermediate responses.
+> will receive only a series of updates.

 ## Requests, Objects, and Visibility